hoehermann/purple-presage/README.md

 * Own name is not transferred to the buddy list and therefore not resolved in group chats.
 * Sometimes, the database cannot be opened due to locking issues.
 * Spectrum support is very flaky.
 Crashes, infinite loops and silent disconnects may happen.
 Please keep an eye on your system and check the logs frequently.
 Issue reports are welcome.
+* On Windows, the font Noto Emoji does not work.
+The monochrome Segoe UI Emoji font does work.

 ## Building